 The Coleman Instructional Leadership Team was instrumental in steering our plan to hire more people in support of our students.
 The School Site Council was also supportive of our plan to allocate more hours to staffing in support of our student groups in need.
-Progress towards our goals will be updated with our SSC, ILT and staff throughout the year in order to gain feedback for the next SPSA that we will be crafting during the Spring of 2019.
-Data updates (SBAC and reading assessments were regarding goals were given to staff during the September 19th staff meeting, to the SSC during the October 10th meeting.
+Progress towards our goals will be updated with our SSC, ILT and staff throughout the year in order to gain feedback for the next SPSA that we will be crafting during the Spring of 2020.